oVirt/vdsm/doc/thin-provisioning.md

   - If the new drive is not chunked, and the drive was marked for extension, clear the threshold, as it is not relevant any more.
-- If LSM failed, and a drive was marked for extension during LSM, it will extended on the next drive monitor cycle.
+- If LSM failed, and a drive was marked for extension during LSM, it will extended on the next volume monitor cycle.

 ### Live Merge